Sick of storing your food in single-use plastic baggies?

 Fluf’s reusable Ziploc bag alternatives are very practical: they seal at the top (either with a zipper or Velcro), are machine-washable, can be reused countless times, and of course significantly reduce waste compared to disposable alternatives.
 Plus, they come in many fun and playful designs that will work for kids and adults.

-The outer part of the bag is made of 100% GOTS certified organic cotton fabric and low-impact dyes, and then the inside is lined with post-consumer RPET plastic.
+The outer part of the reusable snack bag is made of 100% GOTS certified organic cotton fabric and low-impact dyes, and then the inside is lined with post-consumer RPET plastic.
 This obviously is not ideal, but from a practical standpoint, it does make the bag water- and grease-resistant (without PFAS).

 In terms of other types of toxicants though, you don’t have to worry.
 Fluf actually tests their bags to make sure they’re free from BPA, PVC, PFAS, phthalates, heavy metals, azo dyes, fire retardants, formaldehyde and more.